felixsalto1/Azure-Honeypot-SOC/README.md

 ## Methodology

-- <b>*Creating the honeynet*</b>: I began by [deploying multiple vulnerable virtual machines](https://github.com/AmiliaSalva/Azure-VM-Prep/blob/main/README.md) in Azure, simulating an insecure environment.
+- <b>*Creating the honeynet*</b>: I began by [running a vulnerable virtual machine](https://github.com/felixsalto1/Azure-VM-Config/blob/main/README.md) in Azure, simulating an insecure environment.

 - <b>*Monitoring and analysis*</b>: Azure was configured to ingest log sources from various resources into a log analytics workspace.
 Microsoft Sentinel was then used to build attack maps, trigger alerts, and create incidents based on the collected data.